vnduongthanhtung/ssimd/README.md

 }
 ```

-The llvm-ir code in the test\_simd function :
+The llvm-ir code in the function "test\_simd":

 ```
       %104 = bitcast %"ssimd::f64x2"* %c.i to i8*